-Due to the well documented differences in the way people with autism learn (sometimes known as a 'spikey profile') and the wide range of abilities in the school it is necessary for us to differentiate for every pupil.
-Therefore, the long term plans give an overview of the breadth and focus of the learning but the specific learning objectives and learning tasks are written for every pupil (or small groups of pupils) in half termly planning documents produced by class teachers.
+Due to the well documented differences in the way autistic people learn (sometimes known as a 'spikey profile') and the wide range of abilities in the school it is necessary for us to differentiate for every pupil.
+Therefore, the long-term plans give an overview of the breadth and focus of the learning but the specific learning objectives and learning tasks are written for every pupil (or small groups of pupils) in half termly planning documents produced by class teachers.
+These are tailored to the needs of the specific class, adapting the learning areas and opportunities to their interests, needs and level of learning.
 Our curriculum does not use specific schemes of work as we have found them too restricting.
-The core concepts and milestones tie together the subject topics.

-Teachers have access to 'Cornerstones' and 'Equals' schemes of work to support the planning process.
+Teachers have access to the 'Equals' schemes of work to support the planning process.